Four Days on Lake Atitlan: A Journal of Volcanoes, Weaving, and Missing the Last Boat

 Day 1: Panajachel and First Impressions

-Spent the afternoon walking Calle Santander and buying fruit from the market.
+Spend the afternoon walking Calle Santander and buying fruit from the market.
 Bananas: 5 GTQ for a bunch.
 Avocados: 10 GTQ for three.
 A fresh mango juice from a street vendor: 10 GTQ ($1.30).

-I understood immediately why people come for two days and stay for months.
+This is the moment it clicks why people come for two days and stay for months.

 Day 2: San Pedro and Indian Nose